smgroves/smgroves.github.io-legacy/_posts/projects/2021-01-31-booleabayes-overview.md

 This post takes a look what information we will need to gather in order to understand how cell identity is controlled. \
 <a href='https://smgroves.github.io/projects/booleabayes/2/'>Read More</a>.

-## Part 3: Using data to build a gene regulatory network for Small Cell Lung Cancer
+## Part 3: Using data to build a network for Small Cell Lung Cancer
-We begin to look at how BooleaBayes, the computational tool developed in the Quaranta lab by David Wooten, PhD and me, can be applied to Small Cell Lung Cancer Data.
+We begin to look at how BooleaBayes, the computational tool developed in the Quaranta lab by David Wooten, PhD and me, can be applied to Small Cell Lung Cancer Data. \
 <a href='https://smgroves.github.io/projects/booleabayes/3/'>Read More</a>.

 ## Part 4: How good is our model?